-Much recent work puzzles the social impact of representations of women in the commercial media.
+The other branch of my recent work puzzles the social impact of representations of women's bodies in the commercial media.
 These paintings reflect the shaping of personal narratives/ identities being forged out of, and based on, the push/ pull of desire/ allure.
 The poses, postures, surface treatments, and selectively enhanced/diminished proportions are archetypes, ubiquitous in the media, and out of reach in their flawless manufacture.

-Have current views of beauty, so thoroughly conflated with notions of desire, power, lifestyle, and celebrity- distracted the construction of our personal narratives?
+My work suggests that current views of beauty—so thoroughly conflated with notions of desire, power, lifestyle, and celebrity—distract the construction of our personal narratives.
 Might we, to various degrees, embrace our own objectification?

 Thinking about the impact of the media on the social landscape.